← All Resources

 What is sleep debt and can you catch up on sleep?

-Sleep debt is the cumulative difference between the sleep you need and the sleep you get.
-Short-term sleep debt (a few days) can be partially recovered with extra sleep on subsequent nights, but chronic sleep debt (weeks or months) cannot be fully repaid with a single weekend of sleeping in.
-The cognitive and metabolic effects of chronic sleep deprivation persist even after recovery sleep.
+It's the accumulated gap between what you need and what you get.
+Short-term debt (a few days) can be partially recovered with extra sleep.
+But chronic debt built up over weeks or months can't be fully erased by a weekend of sleeping in — the cognitive and metabolic effects persist even after recovery sleep.
+Consistency beats catch-up.

 How late in the day can I drink coffee?